port-labs/port-docs/docs/guides-and-tutorials/iam-permissions-guide.md

 <details>
     <summary>`AWS Resource` blueprint</summary>

-    The entities of this blueprint will represent different AWS resources we want to manage IAM permissions for (S3 buckets, EC2 machines, etc.).
+    The entities of this blueprint will represent different AWS resources we want to manage IAM permissions for (S3 buckets, EC2 instances, etc.).

     ```json showLineNumbers
     {